nsg-ethz/p4-learning/exercises/03-L2_Flooding/README.md

    rtt min/avg/max/mdev = 6.254/6.254/6.254/0.000 ms
    ```

-Looking at the `tcpdump` outputs you should see how the ARP request from `h1` got flooded to all ports (even `s1-eth1`).
+If you used the ping to test, looking at the `tcpdump` outputs you should see how the ARP request from `h1` got flooded to all ports (even `s1-eth1`).

-4. Ping between all hosts using the cli, and check that you have complete connectivity:
+4. Furthermore you should have full connectivity.
+Thus, do a ping between all hosts using the cli, and check that you have complete connectivity:

    ```bash
    *** Starting CLI: